 In accordance with the terms of the Company's 2007 Equity Incentive Plan (as amended and restated on December 10, 2015), or the Incentive Plan, directors, officers and employees of the Company are eligible to receive restricted stock grants.
 These awards generally have a vesting period lasting three years.
-During the vesting period, these shares may not be sold.
-There were approximately 2 million shares available for future grants under the Incentive Plan as of March 31, 2021.

 The Compensation Committee of the Board of Directors of the Company has approved a Stock Award Deferral Program, or the Deferral Program.
-Under the Deferral Program, non-employee directors and certain executive officers can elect to defer payment of certain stock awards made pursuant to the Equity Plan.
+Under the Deferral Program, non-employee directors and certain executive officers can elect to defer payment of certain stock awards made pursuant to the Incentive Plan.
 Deferred awards are treated as deferred stock units and paid at the earlier of separation from service or a date elected by the participant who is separating.
 Payments are generally made in a lump sum or, if elected by the participant, in five annual installments.
 Deferred awards receive dividend equivalents during the deferral period in the form of additional deferred stock units.
 Amounts are paid at the end of the deferral period by delivery of shares from the Incentive Plan (plus cash for any fractional deferred stock units), less any applicable tax withholdings.
 Deferral elections do not alter any vesting requirements applicable to the underlying stock award.

-Grants of Restricted Stock Units or, RSUs
+Grants of Restricted Stock Units, or RSUs

-During the quarters ended March 31, 2021 and 2020, the Company granted RSU awards to senior management.
+During the nine months ended September 30, 2021 and 2020, the Company granted RSU awards to senior management.
 These RSU awards are designed to reward senior management of the Company for services provided to the Company.
 Generally, the RSU awards vest equally over a three-year period beginning from the grant date and will fully vest after three years.
 For employees who are retirement eligible, defined as years of service to the Company plus age, is equal to or greater than 65, the service period is considered to be fulfilled and all grants are expensed immediately.
 The RSU awards are valued at the market price of the Company's common stock on the grant date and generally the employees must be employed by the Company on the vesting dates to receive the RSU awards.
-The Company granted 182 thousand RSU awards during the quarter ended March 31, 2021, with a grant date fair value of \$2 million for the 2021 performance year.
-The Company granted 135 thousand RSU awards during the quarter ended March 31, 2020, with a grant date fair value of \$3 million for the 2020 performance year.
+The Company granted 51 thousand and 296 thousand RSU awards during the quarter and nine months ended September 30, 2021, with a grant date fair value of \$\mathbf{S}\$ million and \$\mathbf{S}\$4 million, respectively.
+The Company granted 306 thousand RSU awards during the nine months ended September 30, 2020, with a grant date fair value of \$\mathbf{S}\$ million.

-In addition, the Company granted certain of its senior management 1 million RSU awards that vest in five equal tranches with one tranche vested immediately and the remaining four will vest equally over a four year period.
-These additional RSUs are not subject to retirement eligible provisions and had a grant date fair value of \$0 million.
+In addition, during the nine months ended September 30, 2021, the Company granted certain of its senior management million RSU awards that vest in five equal tranches with one tranche vested immediately and the remaining four will vest equally over a four year period.
+These additional RSUs are not subject to retirement eligible provisions and had a grant date fair value of \$10 million.

-Grants of Performance Share Units or, PSUs
+Grants of Performance Share Units, or PSUs